llo7d/i_like_content/README.md

 <!-- GETTING STARTED -->
 ## Help improve the plugin
-Clone the project and push new questions in the questions.json file.
-Json format:
+Fork the project and pull new questions in the questions.json file.
+Json format: Good learning on how to use Github

 ```javascript
 {